M.S.W., University of North Carolina at Charlotte

 - Community and Public Health Research Award, April 2018 Virginia Commonwealth University Institute for Women’s Health, Richmond, VA

-Swan, L. E. T., Mennicke, A., & Kim, Y. (under review).
+Swan, L. E. T., Mennicke, A., & Kim, Y. (2020).
 Reproductive coercion and interpersonal violence victimization among college women.
 Journal of Interpersonal Violence.

-Swan, L. E. T., Henry, R. S., Smith, E. R., Aguayo Arelis, A., Rabago, B., & Perrin, P. B. (in press).
+Swan, L. E. T., Henry, R. S., Smith, E. R., Aguayo Arelis, A., Rabago, B., & Perrin, P. B. (2019).
 Discrimination and intimate partner violence victimization and perpetration among a convenience sample of LGBT individuals in Latin America.
 Journal of Interpersonal Violence.

 Im, H., & Swan, L. E. T. (2019).
 Qualitative exploration of critical health literacy among Afghan and Congolese refugees resettled in the USA.
 Health Education Journal, 78(1), 38-50.